Compulsory sterilization: Mexico

-Civil Society Organizations such as Balance, Promocion para el Desarrollo y Juventud, A.C., have received in the last years numerous testimonies of women living with HIV in which they inform that misinformation about the virus transmission has frequently lead to compulsory sterilization.
-Although there is enough evidence regarding the effectiveness of interventions aimed to reduce mother-to-child transmission risks, there are records of HIV-positive women forced to undergo sterilization or have agreed to be sterilized without adequate and sufficient information about their options."
+Civil society organizations such as Balance, Promocion para el Desarrollo y Juventud, A.C., have received in recent years numerous testimonies of women living with HIV in which they state that misinformation about the virus transmission has frequently led to compulsory sterilization.
+Although there is enough evidence regarding the effectiveness of interventions aimed at reducing mother-to-child transmission risks, there are records of HIV-positive women forced to undergo sterilization or have agreed to be sterilized without adequate information about their options."

 A report made in El Salvador, Honduras, Mexico, and Nicaragua concluded that women living with HIV, and whose health providers knew about it at the time of pregnancy, were six times more likely to experience forced or coerced sterilization in those countries.
-In addition, most of these women reported that health providers told them that living with HIV cancelled their right to choose the number and spacing of the children they want to have as well as the right to choose the contraceptive method of their choice; provided misleading information about the consequences for their health and that of their children and denied them access to treatments that reduce mother-to-child HIV transmission in order to coerce them into sterilization.
+In addition, most of these women reported that health providers told them that living with HIV cancelled their right to choose the number and spacing of the children they want to have as well as the right to choose the contraceptive method of their choice; provided misleading information about the consequences for their health, and that of their children and denied them access to treatments that reduce mother-to-child HIV transmission to coerce them into sterilization.

-This happens even when the health norm NOM 005-SSA2-1993 states that family planning is "the right of everyone to decide freely, responsibly and in an informed way the number and spacing of their children and to obtain specialized information and proper services" and that "the exercise of this right is independent of gender, age, and social or legal status of persons".
+This happens even when the health norm NOM 005-SSA2-1993 states that family planning is "the right of everyone to decide freely, responsibly, and in an informed way the number and spacing of their children and to obtain specialized information and proper services" and that "the exercise of this right is independent of gender, age, and social or legal status of persons."

 Peru

 In Peru, President Alberto Fujimori (in office from 1990 to 2000) has been accused of genocide and crimes against humanity as a result of the Programa Nacional de Población, a sterilization program put in place by his administration.
-During his presidency, Fujimori put in place a program of forced sterilizations against indigenous people (mainly the Quechuas and the Aymaras), in the name of a "public health plan", presented on 28 July 1995.
+During his presidency, Fujimori put in place a program of forced sterilizations against Indigenous people (mainly the Quechuas and the Aymaras) in the name of a "public health plan," presented on 28 July 1995.
 The plan was principally financed using funds from USAID (36 million dollars), the Nippon Foundation, and later, the United Nations Population Fund (UNFPA).
-On 9 September 1995, Fujimori presented a Bill that would revise the "General Law of Population", in order to allow sterilization.
-Several contraceptive methods were also legalized, all measures that were strongly opposed by the Roman Catholic Church, as well as the Catholic organization Opus Dei.
+On 9 September 1995, Fujimori presented a bill that would revise the "General Law of Population" to allow sterilization.
+Several contraceptive methods were also legalized, all measures that were strongly opposed by the Roman Catholic Church and its personal prelature Opus Dei.
 In February 1996, the World Health Organization (WHO) itself congratulated Fujimori on his success in controlling demographic growth.

-On 25 February 1998, a representative for USAID testified before the U.S. government's House Committee on International Relations, to address controversy surrounding Peru's program.
-He indicated that the government of Peru was making important changes to the program, in order to:
+On 25 February 1998, a representative for USAID testified before the U.S. government's House Committee on International Relations to address controversy surrounding Peru's program.
+He indicated that the government of Peru was making important changes to the program in order to: